The Tamaishiki for Developing

 Yes.
 You can watch the video materials on a PC or tablet devices like iPad and smartphones.
 You can access them from home.
 See the System Requirements

 By having animations, don't children feel like playing instead of studying?

 When they are young, it is important to first make them feel that learning is fun.
 While Tamaishiki learning materials are designed to make learning enjoyble, it is actually a high quality curriculum.
 Animations can also help students visualize "why does this formula work" before they formally learn the actual formulas.

 What should I teach at home as a parent?
 Is there anything parents should do?

 The best thing to do is to wait.
 Wait for your child to express him/herself, rather than trying to teach it to him/herself.
 Another thing is to talk to him/her with the words and units that your child doesn't know on a daily basis, according to the situation.
-It helps to build his/her vocabularies and grammer.
+It helps to build his/her vocabulary and grammar.